-This assay kit contains materials to perform assays in a single 384-well assay plate.
+This Human ADRA1B Assay kit contains materials to perform assays in a single 384-well assay plate.

-Cryopreserved mammalian cells are temperature sensitive!
-To ensure maximal viability the tube of Reporter Cells must be maintained at -80°C until immediately prior to the rapid-thaw procedure described in this protocol.
+Reporter cells are temperature sensitive!
+To ensure maximal viability the tube of Cells must be maintained at -80°C until immediately prior to the rapid-thaw procedure described in this protocol.

 Assay kits are shipped on dry ice.
 Upon receipt of the kit transfer it to -80°C storage.
-If you wish to first inventory the individual kit components be sure to first transfer and submerge the tube of cells in dry ice.
+If you wish to first inspect and inventory the individual kit components, be sure to first transfer and submerge the tube of reporter cells in dry ice.

 The aliquot of Reporter Cells is provided as a single-use reagent.
-Once thawed, the cells can NOT be refrozen.
-Nor can they be maintained in extended culture with any hope of retaining downstream assay performance.
+Once thawed, reporter cells can NOT be refrozen, nor can they be maintained in extended culture with any hope of retaining downstream assay performance.
 Therefore, extra volumes of these reagents should be discarded after assay setup.